top of page

 Background

 Camphill Social Fund Limited(CSF) is a charitable company limited by guarantee, governed by its Articles of Association (rewritten 2024).
-It was set up in 1978 by Camphill School Aberdeen (CSA), as a contingency fund initially largely to meet medical bills of its then non-salaried volunteer co-workers.
-As other Camphill communities became established around Aberdeen, namely Beannachar, Simeon Care and Tigh a’ Chomainn, they joined the Fund.
+It was set up in 1978 by Camphill School Aberdeen (CSA), as a contingency fund initially largely to meet exceptional medical needs of its then non-salaried volunteer co-workers.
+However, it was clear that there were also two other distinct needs: support for non-salaried co-workers of retirement age and assistance for long standing co-workers who were leaving and needed support in transitioning.

 CSF's Articles have been fully updated recently (2024), but remain true to the purposes of the original 1985 articles.
 CSF's Articles are our governing document, with the principal objects stated as being: